nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 Example:
-* `:clear confirm/` Confirms the clearing of all saved exercises, resetting the data in the system.
+* `:clear confirm/` Clears all saved exercises, resetting the data in the system.

 ### 5.6.
 Sorting exercises : `:sort`